mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-registry.md

         GSA_NAME@PROJECT_ID.iam.gserviceaccount.com
     ```

 On the Kubernetes side, the Mendix Operator will use a Kubernetes Service Account to authenticate.
 On the GCP side, there should be a matching GCP Service Account.
-For simplicity, we recommend using the `mendix-builder` for the service account name, on both GCP and Kubernetes sides.
+For simplicity, Mendix recommends using the `mendix-builder` for the service account name, on both GCP and Kubernetes sides.
 For more details, see the Google documentation on [using workload identities](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to).

 Use the following configuration options: